An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 Generally speaking, the answer is that everything is in the course, it's a matter of how well you can figure out your own workflow.
 Speaking of which, it's time to get into what I really wanted to talk about with this post.
 ## Methodology is King
 ### Introspection and Reflection
 As someone who had experience doing one-off boot2root machines before CPTS, the number one takeaway from the course and the exam is finding my own workflow.
 Prior to preparing for CPTS, my only real experience with attacking a network was TryHackMe's [Wreath](https://tryhackme.com/room/wreath) and [Holo](https://tryhackme.com/room/hololive) networks, whatever informal pentesting I did for collegiate competitions, and doing some port forwarding on single boxes.
-What I think CPTS does very well is not only give the basics of exploitation, but through how the exercises were designed, forces people into finding a methodology or getting nowhere at all.
+What I think CPTS does very well is not only giving the basics of exploitation, but through how the exercises were designed, forces people into finding a methodology or getting nowhere at all.

 If you are someone who is new and scared of these exams like the OSCP or CPTS, I want you to pause for a minute and ask yourself the following:
 - How are you choosing to take notes while attacking a network?
-Does that fit in with when you're testing systems, or does it feel like a chore/obligation to?
+Does that fit in with when you're testing systems, or does it feel like a chore/obligation?
 If you're not taking notes, what's your plan while reporting?
 - Can you reproduce your results from your notes, or do you have to figure it out every time?
 Do you know how your pivoting is working and what limitations exist with your setup?
 - How are you keeping track of what hosts and credentials you find?
 How are you managing shells you get back from targets?
 - They say attackers think in graphs, but do you even have a graph you're thinking of in the first place?
 Can you even find an entry point to your graph?